albihasani94/albihasani94.github.io/_posts/2020-06-10-helidon-mp.md

 That doesn't look so good for production, but the GraalVM support for Helidon MP is still in early phases so I would expect better interoperability by the end of the year.
 Helidon SE should fully support GraalVM native images.

-Only later I learned that that this is known and the [roadmap](https://github.com/oracle/helidon/issues/716){:target="_blank"} for native images with Helidon MP does not yet support [JPA and JTA](https://github.com/oracle/helidon/issues/1293){:target="_blank"} at this time.
+Only later I learned that this is known and the [roadmap](https://github.com/oracle/helidon/issues/716){:target="_blank"} for native images with Helidon MP does not yet support [JPA and JTA](https://github.com/oracle/helidon/issues/1293){:target="_blank"} at this time.

 The build produces a single executable file, and that's all you need to run.